 These giant tunnels are one of the coolest places to visit in Darwin.
 The tunnels were built during WWII to protect oil stored in Darwin from Japanese bombing.

-The tunnels are a short walk from the city centre and the Esplanade and provide historical information and display Darwin’s rich history during WWII including photos of the brave men and women who served from Australia.
+The tunnels are a short walk from the Darwin city center and the Esplanade.
+They provide historical information and display Darwin’s rich history during WWII including photos of the brave men and women who served from Australia.

 - Opening hours: May to September 9 am–4 pm daily; October to April 9 am–1 pm.
 Closed 7-25th December.